WIGRU/sthlmkollektivtrafik/README.md

 > pip install sthlmkollektivtrafik

 ## Environment variable names
-Store your api's as an environment variables with the names:
+Store your api-key's as an environment variables with the names:

 Plattsuppslag: SKT_location_api